Mirage (Fleetwood Mac album): Mirage Tour video

+An album of recordings culled from Fleetwood Mac's October 1982 performance at The Forum was released in 2024 under the title Mirage Tour '82.
+The collection contained 22 tracks, of which six had been previously unreleased.

 Deluxe edition

 A deluxe edition of Mirage was released on 23 September 2016.
 This expanded reissue features a remaster of the original album, 13 live tracks, B-sides, outtakes, plus other songs that did not make the final cut.
-Some of these songs include "Goodbye Angel" and "Teen Beat", which were both released on 25 Years: The Chain, and "Smile at You", later released on Say You Will. and "If You Were My Love" later released on Stevie Nicks' solo album 24 Karat Gold: Songs From The Vault.
+Some of these songs include "Goodbye Angel" and "Teen Beat", which were both released on 25 Years: The Chain, and "Smile at You", later released on Say You Will.
+"If You Were My Love" was later released on Stevie Nicks' solo album 24 Karat Gold: Songs from the Vault.
 The DVD-Audio disc contains both the 5.1 Surround and 24/96 Stereo Audio mixes of the original album.
-Reviews of the deluxe edition were very favorable, but several noted the absence of a re-release of the "Mirage Live" 1982 concert video release, which to date has not been released on DVD in the United States and United Kingdom.

 Track listing

 Personnel

+Adapted from the album's liner notes.